redbrick/static-site/source/_posts/week-10-news-events-2.md

 <!-- more -->
 ## Monday Social Pints

-We're having a small get together this week, from 6pm onwards on Monday we'll be having a few pints together in the NuBar.
+We're having a small get together this week, from 6pm on wards on Monday we'll be having a few pints together in the NuBar.
 It's a good opportunity to sit down, chill out, and escape assignments and exams for a short while!
 Keep an eye out for the Redbrick hoodies if you don't recognise anyone!

 ## Christmas Party